JakobLichterfeld/nix-config/README.md

 ## Disclaimer

-The Flake is primarily designed for personal use, so it is subject to frequent modifications and glitches.
+The Flake is primarily designed for personal use.
 Use it at your own risk and do not anticipate guidance for its installation on your device.